FOREX-Yen hits 7-mth low vs dlr; euro outlook cautious

 LONDON, Feb 22 The yen hit a seven-month

-low against the dollar on Wednesday and looked set to stay under
+low against the dollar on Wednesday and looked set to remain on

-Some analysts said the move could mark the end of the yen's
+analysts said the move could mark the end of the yen's long-term

 currency market three times last year.